JurajNyiri/HomeAssistant-Tapo-Control/README.md

-# HomeAssistant: Tapo Control
+# HomeAssistant - Tapo: Cameras Control

-Custom component - Tapo control - to control Tapo camera features
+Custom component - Tapo: Cameras Control - to control Tapo camera features

 **This custom component is in very early development right now.
 A lot of things will be changing.**